Out of stock

 Made in Slovenia, since 1919

-Unior has been forging hand tools in Zreče since 1919, and is the official technical partner of multiple World Tour and downhill teams.
+Unior has been forging hand tools in Zreče since 1919, and sponsors professional road and mountain-bike race teams.
 The modular handle is the design decision that connects the whole frame-prep series; the same handle on the BB facer, the head-tube reamer, the T47 taps, and the BSA / Italian tap holders is what makes a frame-prep bench compact instead of cluttered.

 Pro tip from our mechanics